 When a divorce with children or a child custody action is before the court in Georgia, the parties will be required to prepare a parenting plan and present it to the court.

 Certain issues will be addressed, including which parent has legal decision-making rights and when the child will spend time with each parent.
 The parents can either each submit a draft of the parenting plan to the court or work together and jointly create a parenting plan.

-In Alpharetta, Hecht Family Law can provide the legal guidance and prompt communication that you need.
+Serving Metro-Atlanta, Alpharetta & surrounding regions, Hecht Family Law can provide the legal guidance and prompt communication that you need.
 By focusing on divorce and child matters, our lawyer is prepared to answer complex questions regarding your specific situation.
 As a single father of two, founding attorney Ed Hecht can provide the insight and perspective that come from personally going through these challenges.

 The Best Interests Of The Child

 The court may use the assistance of a guardian ad litem (GAL) if the proceedings are extremely adverse and there is much animosity between the parties.
 The GAL is a neutral third party whose sole duty is to protect the rights and interests of the child.

 The court considers what is in the best interests of the child (BIC) when making its determination on the visitation schedule.
 Parents are encouraged to work together to make the transition as easy as possible for the children, and failure to follow the court’s order may result in a contempt action.

 Another consideration for parents is that when grandparents have an active role in the child’s life, they can come forth and request visitation, too.
 The court will consider the request and, depending upon what the court views to be in the child’s best interest, may grant the grandparents visitation over the objection of one or even both parents.